-The Round Texel Race has grown into the world's largest catamaran sailing race.
-Every year, more than 300 catamarans compete on the water with the aim of sailing the island of Texel as fast as possible!
+The Round Texel Race has become the world's largest catamaran sailing race.
+Every year, over 300 catamarans compete on the water with the aim of sailing around the island of Texel as fast as possible!
 Both amateur sailors and the international sailing elite participate in this race.
 In recent years, the race has grown into a major public event with thousands of visitors.

 It is special to see how the boats are prepared and then take to the water.
 The start and finish take place at Paal 17, on the west side of the island.
 The starting line is just off the coast and is marked by two large starting ships and a helicopter with smoke signals.

 The exact start time depends on the current and wind and will be announced the morning of the race during the Skippers briefing.

 From Paal 17, the catamarans depart towards the lighthouse.
 This is a critical point of the race: if they arrive at the lighthouse too late, they will have the current against them and unfortunately have to abandon the race.
 Otherwise, they sail on towards Oudeschild.